- Chart

 Disclaimers:

-This information is for educational purposes only and should not be considered investment advice.
-ETF performance is subject to market risk, and past performance is not indicative of future results.
-Investors should conduct their own research or consult with a financial advisor before making investment decisions.
+This information is for informational purposes only and should not be considered investment advice.
+ETF performance is subject to market risks, and investors may lose money.
+Past performance is not indicative of future results.
+The data presented may not be exhaustive and is subject to change.
+Specific financial data points like historical performance figures require live data feeds and are not included here as static data.

 AI Summarization is directionally correct and might not be accurate.